 For those who have Primary-Progressive Multiple Sclerosis, the underwriters will typically need to know more about your health condition than just the basic data that is asked for in the life insurance application for coverage.
-With this in mind, it is probable that you will be asked additional condition-related questions such as some or all of the following regarding your PPMS:
+With this in mind, it is probable that you will be asked additional condition-related questions.

-After the insurance company has obtained and reviewed all of the pertinent information about your health and health history, a clearer picture of your overall health may be determined – and thus, a determination regarding your coverage and your policy premium may be made.
+After the insurance company has obtained and reviewed all of the pertinent information about your health and health history, a better understanding of your overall well-being may be determined – and thus, a determination regarding your coverage and your policy premium may be made.

 How Much Will Your Coverage Cost If You Have Primary-Progressive Multiple Sclerosis

-Due in large part to the many medical advancements over the past several years, life expectancy for those who have PPMS has increased – and thus, the life insurance coverage options for those who have PPMS have also been expanded.
+Due mainly to the many medical advancements over the past several years, life expectancy for those who have PPMS has increased – and thus, the life insurance coverage options for those who have PPMS have also been expanded.

 It is possible for someone who has MS to obtain a Standard policy rate.
 However, it is more likely that an individual who is diagnosed with PPMS will be granted a policy with a substandard policy rating.